IAIK/CoronaHeatMap/Readme.md

 # Privately Connecting Mobility to Infectious Diseases via Applied Cryptography

 This repository contains the source code of the paper `Privately Connecting Mobility to Infectious Diseases via Applied Cryptography`.
+[1, 2]

 ## Source code

 The code is based on Microsoft [SEAL](https://github.com/Microsoft/SEAL) (version 3.6.6) and is compatible with Windows and Linux.
-This repository contains a demo application to perform the matrix multiplication on encrypted data, including the proving mask, noise flooding, and differential privacy.
+This repository contains a demo application (using random data) to perform the matrix multiplication on encrypted data, including the proving mask, noise flooding, and differential privacy.
 Use `params.h` for a parametrization of the code.

 ## Compilation

-Execute the following commands to compile the source code:
+Execute the `compile.sh` script (which contains the following commands) to compile the source code:

 ```bash
 git submodule update --init --recursive